10.2.1. Building Inheritance

 The keywords "protected" and "private" can replace "public," but this is never done in practice because a whole-part relationship is more clear and better achieves the same results.

 Inheritance is unidirectional, from the subclass to the superclass - the subclass "knows about" the superclass.
-Consequently, the syntax implementing inheritance only appears in subclasses.
+Consequently, the syntax implementing inheritance appears in subclasses but not superclasses.
 In terms of the Actor example, only the Actor and Star classes require any inheritance syntax, highlighted in the following figure.

 class Actor : public Person {...} class Star : public Actor {...}